saiwal/hubzilla-docker/README.md

 ## Advanced hub configuration

-To edit `.htconfig.php` for configuring advanced hubzilla features connect to conatiner using:
+To edit `.htconfig.php` for configuring advanced hubzilla features connect to container using:

 ```
 docker exec -it <hubzilla_container_name> bash